 - And over 75, IFR was consistently over 10%

 It’s very important to understand these relative risks.
 As a point of comparison, a twenty-one-year-old has about a .04% annual fatality rate due to car accidents.
-It’s not hard to understand why a health college student is no more concerned about going to college parties where they might contract COVID-19 with a 0.05% fatality risk than they are about driving cars with a 0.04% annual fatality risk.
+It’s not hard to understand why a healthy college student is no more concerned about going to college parties where they might contract COVID-19 with a 0.05% fatality risk than they are about driving cars with a 0.04% annual fatality risk.
 Of course, that does not address the second-order effects, but college-age people are not traditionally good about considering these types of effects.

 At WorldClinic, we have noticed that several of our members have started planning for international travel.
 As you consider plans, remember the 1, 10, 25 mnemonic for risk.
 These numbers represent cases per 100,000 per day averaged over the previous week.
-1 or so is negligible risk, single digits are sporadic transmission (so take routine precautions), 10 to 25 is controlled local transmission, so masks and social distancing should keep you healthy, and >25 is uncontrolled local transmission where you may want to rethink your plans.
+1 or so is a negligible risk, single digits are sporadic transmission (so take routine precautions), 10 to 25 is controlled local transmission, so masks and social distancing should keep you healthy, and >25 is uncontrolled local transmission where you may want to rethink your plans.
 Another thing to keep in mind is that more than 90 countries are requiring many if not most travelers (and always including travelers from the US) to present a very recent COVID-19 PCR test in order to be admitted to the country.
 Another 30 require the test for the traveler to be exempt from quarantine on arrival.
 Importantly, in almost all cases, a negative antigen test is NOT acceptable proof (assuming that the immigration officer knows the difference between a PCR and an Antigen test).
 60 of these countries also require follow-up testing a specified number of days after arrival.
 If you plan to travel internationally, make sure you are aware of the regulations for the country to which you are traveling.